vmpowerio/ember-notification-hub/README.md

 ### Installed Ember Components

--

-Because of this persistence, two internally-used models are added upon installation:
+The following Ember components are added to your application after install:

 - Service `emberNotificationCenter` - Used to push notifications from anywhere in your app
 - Component `emberNotificationCenter` - The notification hub